cirodonaldesposito/cirodonaldesposito.github.io/_pages/supervision.md

 ---
 Master's degree
 ======
-Raluca Dewald, <em>Seed it up: the ffects of team gender-ratio, industry knowledge and economic freedom on the seed funding of startups</em>, '19-'20
+Raluca Dewald, <em>Seed it up: the ffects of team gender-ratio, industry knowledge and economic freedom on the seed funding of startups</em>, A.Y.
+2019-2020

 Bachelor's degree
 ======